zilishen/documentation/content/nms/acm/how-to/policies/rate-limit.md

 ## About the Policy

-Use the Rate Limit policy to throttle the number of requests over a given time that enters an application.
+The Rate Limit policy can be used to throttle the number of requests in a time period that enter an application.
-Specify multiple rate limit stipulations on a single policy based off of the **Request URI**, **Client IP address** or the **Authenticated Client ID**.
+You can specify multiple rate limit stipulations with a single policy based on the **Request URI**, **Client IP address** or the **Authenticated Client ID**.
-The policy can also specify the type of traffic shaping required to allow burst traffic or two-stage rate limiting
+The policy can also specify the type of traffic shaping required to allow burst traffic or two-stage rate limiting.

 #### Intended Audience

-This guide is meant for NGINX Management Suite Administrators who can modify or create policies on an API Gateway Proxy
+This guide is meant for NGINX Management Suite Administrators who can modify or create policies on an API Gateway Proxy.

 ---